 I don’t remember when or why I bought The Eminem Show, but it would’ve been after hearing Cleanin’ Out My Closet and Without Me on the radio.
 I don’t think I listened to Slim Shady LP or Marshall Mathers LP in full for some time after I heard The Eminem Show.

 Eminem knew he was accessible to an audience who otherwise weren’t exposed to rap, and he was right.
 “See the problem is, I speak to suburban kids, who otherwise would never knew these words exist,” he says on White America.
 “Surely hip-hop was never a problem in Harlem, only in Boston after it bothered the fathers of daughters starting to blossom.”
 Replace Boston with Bondi and that’s me to a tee.
-I’ve just shot my credibility in the foot, sure, but his words were totally true.
-I’m forever grateful for fitting into that otherwise-humiliating stereotype, because it was the gateway that would eventually lead me to the rest of the hip-hop universe.
+I’ve just shot my credibility in the foot, sure, but his words were true.
+I’m forever grateful for fitting into that otherwise-humiliating stereotype.
+It’s led me here, after all.

-So, interestingly enough I never had any context with which to interpret Eminem or to compare him to anything or anyone else within the world of hip-hop, largely including his own earlier music.
-It was years before I came to really learn about and appreciate where hip-hop comes from culturally and racially, before I could really learn to understand and love old school rappers and conscious rappers.
-Musically, too, it was the production and hooks and choruses that made Eminem more accessible, and subsequently it took me a minute to enjoy boom bap and other areas with simpler production and beats.
+For years I never had any context with which to interpret Eminem or to compare him to anything else within the world of hip-hop.
+It was years before I came to really learn about and appreciate where hip-hop comes from culturally and racially, before I came to understand its language, subculture, importance and scope.
+Musically, too, it was the production and hooks and choruses that made Eminem more accessible, and it took me a subsequent minute to enjoy boom bap and other, simpler, forms.

-The production, the hooks, the catchy melodies and pop sensibilities are what made this album easier to engage with as a young kid, especially one living so far away from rap’s origins.
-You’ve got the dark, understated beats that build White America; the solemn bass line and thin counter-melody that laid foundations for Cleanin’ Out My Closet and Soldier; the twisted bluesy tango of Square Dance, the twitchy scratches and saxophone hook on Without Me, and so on.
-Similarly, it were these musical elements that helped really catapult Eminem to mainstream superstardom.
-Sure, the more pop-heavy hooks and certain subject matters have drawn criticism for being cheesy, but even these are usually forgivable on The Eminem Show.
-As evidenced on Hailie’s Song and the ridiculous My Dad’s Gone Crazy, as well as the numerous predecessors to Lose Yourself, like When The Music Stops and Til I Collapse, even the cheesiest voiceovers, pop hooks and inspirational choruses are excusable when the verses are so lyrically solid and the rhythms are just so fucking catchy.
+The production, hooks, catchy melodies and pop sensibilities made this album easier to engage with as a young kid, especially one living so far away from rap’s origins.
+You’ve got the dark, understated beats that build White America; the solemn bass line and thin counter-melodic foundations of Cleanin’ Out My Closet and Soldier; the twisted tango of Square Dance, the scratches and saxes on Without Me.

 Contrastingly, the album also demonstrated some Eminem’s realest moments.
 Cleanin’ Out My Closet told the dark, aggressive tale of his upbringing, exposing exactly what he lived through as a kid with an absent father and a drug-addicted mother.
 Hailie’s Song is poignant and heartfelt, and we hear about the challenges he faces as the father of a young girl, while dealing with a difficult relationship and, y’know, also being a global rap superstar and all that.
 “This boulder on my shoulder gets heavy and harder to hold, and this load is like the weight of the world… Should I just give up or try to live up to these expectations?” he asks, baring his vulnerable side with a kind of rawness he had previously hidden by being the class clown.